 In a future of robots and CRTs, Atlanta is the most powerful city in the world.
 And in that city, twentysomething slacker Morgan Harding dreams of being able to live a normal, peaceful life... until they're given cybernetic superpowers and forced to become a hero.
 Together with a mysterious sentient robot and an overworked college student, they must keep Atlanta safe from the technological threats that arise... pretty much constantly...
 Sigh.

 ATL is divided into several novel or novella-sized stories, and the entire first season is online on Royal Road for you to gobble up like a robot filling up at a power socket.

-And if you're itching for more, always know you can read the story at its official website where it updates sooner than here.
-Don't be late!
+And if you're itching for more, always know you can read the story at its official website too.

 - Overall Score

 - Story Score

 - Character Score